Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 #### 5. Creating a Merge Request (Vagrant)

-- After checking your Vagrant box carefully, please open a merge request in the GitHub Repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2223/exercise-virtual-machines):
+- After checking your Vagrant box carefully, please open a merge request in the GitLab repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2223/exercise-virtual-machines):
     - As title, choose "[`USERNAME`] Vagrant Box Provisioning".
     - Make sure all files are up to date (`testfile`, `bootstrap.sh`, `Vagrantfile`).
 Do not add the hidden folder `.vagrant` to Git.
     - Attach the screenshot ("Attach a file") that you made in the previous step.